jesimonbarreto/jesimonbarreto/README.md

 ### Repositories
-In my github you will find projects developed during my professional career.
-These projects are divided into research projects, practical assignments, course projects and small projects.
+In my github, you will find developed projects during my professional career.
+These projects are divided into research projects, Practical Work, course projects and small projects.

 - #### Research Projects
 They are codes and files referring to developed research.
 The TTAirManager and Control-Equipment repositories are examples of research projects.